Sunday, April 30, 2023

 "I don't need this schiesse from a goy."
 Fish didn't like dealing with gentiles.
 The diamond maven was a big person on the street.
 His firm sold diamonds to Tiffany and Harry Winston.
 A gross macher.

-Ten minutes later he was at the exchange, itching for a fight.
-Fish unbutton his black rekel undercoat and Prince Albert frock coat.
+Ten minutes later Fish came into the exchange, itching for a fight.
+Fish unbuttoned his black rekel undercoat and Prince Albert frock coat.
 They were both a size XXXL

 "I should smack you."
 His fists were clenched in rage.
 He had a reputation for the first punch.